scalacenter/tooling-working-groups/meetings/2018-01-17/minutes.md

 In response, Stu Hood thinks that it's entirely possible for the SemanticDB to provide partial information.
-Regarding the "thick" vs "thin" model, he disagrees with Rory's suggestion of a bus, and suggests using a build tool as the "hub".
+Regarding the "thick" vs "thin" model, he suggested using a build tool as the "hub", which was essentially the same as as the "bus" model proposed by Rory.
 He points out that the LSP server does not need a classpath.

 Jon sees the question more about whether we should standardize on a model, or whether this is something every build tool should define for itself.
 Stu